 (The State Opera House)

-Many people choose to visit the landmarks associated with the famous composers, such as their homes, or to listen to their works in one of the city’s (often historical) event locations.
+Many people choose to visit the landmarks associated with the famous composers, such as their homes, or to listen to their works in one of the city’s (often historical) concert halls.
 Vienna has one of the world’s greatest opera houses and (possibly) the world’s best classical music venue.

-As mentioned, the Habsburgs did a lot of collecting, which is why Vienna can show you quite a bit of world-class art.
+As mentioned, the Habsburgs did a lot of collecting, which is why Vienna can show you quite a bit of world-class art with numerous exhibitions on at any one time..
 The top three locations are probably:

 - The Kunsthistorisches Museum – as well as paintings from a who’s who of old masters, the Kunstkammer chamber of wonders never fails to blow my mind.